 The International Student Development hires volunteer staffs of MACs to engage residential communities in the areas of cultural engagement.
 Empowered by their Student Development mentor, MACs serve as liaisons between campus-wide programs (UnLearn week, Rangeela, International Treasure) and residential communities.

 The Student Activities Office hires volunteer staffs of CDs to engage residential communities in the areas of cultural discernment.
 Empowered by their Student Development mentor, CDs serve as liaisons between campus-wide programs (movies, concerts, etc.) and residential communities.
-CDs also facilitate discussion around popular cultural: movies,concerts, and new albums.
+CDs also facilitate discussion around popular culture: movies,concerts, and new albums.

 The Service Learning Center hires volunteer staffs of Community Partnership Coordinators (CPCs).
 CPCs are students who have committed to organizing residence hall service-learning partnerships with community organizations.
 Each residence hall has a unique partnership, ranging from tutoring to daycare to ESL to afterschool programs to playing games with those with special needs.